 MISA Malawi, DW Akademie train Malawi PROs

-Eight Public Relations Officers (PRO) are undergoing a hands-on ‘Essential Public Communication Skills’ training courtesy of Media Institute of Southern Africa Malawi Chapter (MISA Malawi) and DW Akademie, Germany’s leading organisation for media development and Deutsche Welle’s center of excellence for education and knowledge transfer.
+Eight Public Relations Officers (PRO) are undergoing a hands-on ‘Essential Public Communication Skills’ training courtesy of MISA Malawi and DW Akademie, Germany’s leading organisation for media development, and Deutsche Welle’s center of excellence for education and knowledge transfer.

 The training, which started on Saturday, January 12, 2019 and ends on Sunday, January 13, 2019, is part of a series of training sessions MISA Malawi and DW Akademie have lined up for Malawi journalists and communications professionals.